What is Financial Need?

 Financial Aid Depends on Financial Need

 As this table illustrates, financial need increases as college costs increase.
-Financial need also increases as the EFC decreases.
+Financial need also increases as the SAI decreases.
 For example, financial need for a low-income student at a community college is greater than financial need for a high-income student at a private non-profit 4-year college.
 A high-income student probably doesn’t qualify for need-based financial aid at a community college or in-state public 4-year college, but might qualify for some financial aid at a private non-profit 4-year college.

 Type of College